Bleeding-Action-Man/Bleeding-Action-Man.github.io/README.md

 You can visit it here: [Bleeding-Action-Man.github.io](https://Bleeding-Action-Man.github.io/)

+## Contributions

+- Limited to: POSTS
+- Method: PULL REQUESTS

 ## Base theme credits

 Theme used: [Moving](https://github.com/huangyz0918/moving), heavily modified by `Vel-San` with plugins & UI changes to his likings.

-## Development & previewing changes before pushing
+## Development

 Assuming you already have the [Jekyll](https://jekyllrb.com/docs/installation/#guides) enviroment installed, you just need to navigate to the repo directory after cloning and run this: